Madurese people: Bull racing

-A truly unique tradition of the islanders is bull racing, known as Karapan sapi, where local bred bulls harnessed in special light carts are led by a charioteer, usually a young man or teenager.
+A unique tradition of the islanders is bull racing, known as Karapan sapi, where locally bred bulls harnessed in special light carts are led by a charioteer, usually a young man or teenager.
 Such competitions are typical of Madura, where they serve as its main tourist attraction.
 Races are held annually in August and October in different localities, after which their winners compete in the final round, which is traditionally held in Pamekasan.
 Races are usually accompanied by gamelan performances and folk festivities.

 By the end of the 1980s, the popularity of Madurese bull racing had grown so much that the winner of the competition would be awarded with a prize on behalf of the president of Indonesia.
 In addition, the scene of the races was depicted on the reverse of coins of 100 Indonesian rupiah, produced from 1991 to 1998.

 Brawling

-Traditionally in terms of socio-economic life of the Madurese people, there had been a visible impact on their national character.
+Traditionally, in terms of the socio-economic life of the Madurese people, there had been a visible impact on their national character.
 They are often characterized as hard workers, stubborn, courageous, possessing integrity, loyal, generous, fair; and, at the same time, sharpness, resentment, extreme frugality, isolation, arrogant, hot-tempered, prone to violence and distrust towards strangers - especially against the backdrop of kindness and sociability of their neighbors such as the Javanese people.

-In rural areas, the Madurese still practice an ancient tradition of vendetta, called carok (also spelled charok) which literally means "battle of honor".
-In the 1990s, law enforcement agencies in each of the four districts in Madura have recorded dozens of cases each year.
+In rural areas, the Madurese still practice an ancient tradition of vendetta, called carok (also spelled charok), which literally means "battle of honor".
+In the 1990s, law enforcement agencies in each of the four districts in Madura recorded dozens of cases each year.
 The killing may provoke resentment, quite small by the standards of ordinary European or Indonesian.
 According to local criminal statistics, most of the reason for such attacks are usually molestation of women or property dispute, but it often happens that the Madurese's cruel revenge is motivated by an insufficiently polite treatment or insult in public places to one's honor.

-Instrument of revenge used in this dueling is often the traditional Madurese crescent knife, celurit which is the most common peasant weapon and in some areas and also the attribute of traditional male attire.
+The instrument of revenge used in this dueling is often the traditional Madurese crescent knife, celurit which is the most common peasant weapon and in some areas and also the attribute of traditional male attire.
 In such cases, the avenger usually prepares the celurit in advance in an event of dueling by casting special spells on the weapon.

-Sometimes in the "battle of honor" are involved several people from each side - relatives and friends of the offender and the offended, and then it turns into a bloodbath.
-Such massive bloodshed have repeatedly occurred in Madura even in the 21st century.
+Sometimes, in the "battle of honor" are involved several people from each side are involved - relatives and friends of the offender and the offended- and then it turns into a bloodbath.
+Such massive bloodshed has repeatedly occurred in Madura, even in the 21st century.
 The most famous incident in recent years, a mass carok occurred on 13 July 2006 in Bujur Tengah village, Pamekasan Regency, East Java, Indonesia, resulting stabbing and killing of seven men and seriously injuring nine people.